harrisonpage/draft/README.md

 * Open an issue or submit a PR
 * Contact [me](https://harrison.page) with any questions or suggestions

+## License

+This is free and open source software.
+You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of it, under the terms of the [MIT License](LICENSE.md).

+This software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
+See the [MIT License](LICENSE.md) for details.

 ## History

 * Project started on 1-Dec-2024